adidas Ultra Boost vs Pure Boost

 Ultra Boost x Pure Boost

-In between that original decision and the boom we currently witness every other day, the brand continues a rich tradition of innovation and business savvy.
+In between those original decisions and the boom we currently witness every other day, the brand continues a rich tradition of innovation and business savvy.
 Looking back at that history, it’s easy to see the foundations of the Three Stripes’ success story.
 More importantly, it lends us some speculative tools to understand what the future holds.

 Pure BOOST vs Ultra BOOST: Background